m2osw/iplock/README.md

    useful when you want to check a set of rules from multiple places.
    For example, we have a set of _bad TCP packets_ which we like to check on `INPUT` and `OUTPUT`.

+* LOG

+  The action is rarely used since in most cases you just enter a log message with an existing action (see `rule::<name>::log`).
+However, there may be cases where you only want to log a message and not otherwise do anything with the rule.
+In that case, use this action.

+### `rule::<name>::log`

+A log message assotiated with the rule.
+It gets sent to the iptables logs if the rule matches.

+**WARNING:** This is to be used with parsimony.
+Do not add a log to each one of your rules.
+In most cases you want to add this to rules that you `REJECT` or `DROP`.
+Logging all your rules will likely fill up your disk space very quickly.
+It is, however, quite useful while debugging your firewall.

+**Default:** none.

 ### Variables (`[variable]` + `<name> = <value>`)